pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 ```

 ### Define number of iterations

-Set to a low number for test, high for production
+Here we define how many model simulations we want to do.
+A large number will give more reliable results, but will take longer to compute.
+It is useful to set it to a low number for testing, and increase it for your final analysis.

 ```@example Main
 nsims = 1000
 ```
 <br/><br/>

-# Simulate from existing data
+# 1. Simulate from existing data

+TODO: If the data (of a previous study is available, you can use it to generate??....)
+In the first step we specify our model.
+TODO: briefly describe the dataset

 Load existing data:
 ```@example Main